-- Share what you intend as the plan for your future and see how a new company is structured to support your plan.
+- Share what you intend as the plan for your future and see how a new company is structured to support your plan

-When you can align on both the current job opportunity and your future ambitions, you can feel more confident in selecting a company that’s right for you.
+It is important that you project interest in the role available as well as long-term opportunities to invest in your career growth with the company.
+When you can align on both the current job opportunity and your future ambitions, you and the company can feel more confident in working together.

 Another reason for a job change is when your relationship with the company has been tarnished in some way.